LuckyJimJD/CivilProcedure/_cases/Mas_Perry.md

 ---

-[^1]: Editor's Note: The Constitution and the § 1332 also give the federal courts jurisdiction over suits "between citizens of a State and citizens or subjects of a foreign state".
-Under the current version of § 1332, a foreign citizen who is a lawful permanent resident of the U.S. is treated as a citizen of the state in which they are domiciled for purposes of diversity jurisdiction.
-However, that was not true at the time of this case, so Mr. Mas would have been treated as a citizen of France even if his domicile had been in Louisiana or some other U.S. state.
+[^1]: Editor's Note: Under the current version of § 1332, a foreign citizen who is a lawful permanent resident of the U.S. is treated as a citizen of the state in which they are domiciled for purposes of diversity jurisdiction.
+However, that was not true at the time of this case, so Mr. Mas was treated as a citizen of France, regardless of his domicile.